The Verdict: Do They “Work”?

 Catching Up Episodes A Practical Handbook for Rediscovering Favorite TV Shows

-Log totals in a spreadsheet column: episodes, minutes per episode, total minutes, total hours.
+Enter the totals into a spreadsheet: episodes, minutes per episode, total minutes, total hours.

 This basic tracking method makes an abstract task measurable.

-Establish a sustainable pace using simple math: pick weekly viewing sessions and episodes per session, then determine completion timeline.
+Calculate a feasible viewing speed: pick weekly viewing sessions and episodes per session, then determine completion timeline.

 Speed up to 1.25× to save about 20% of viewing time, turning 60 minutes into about 48 minutes.

-Mark three categories in your sheet: must-watch (key plot or character developments), optional (non-essential fillers), and skippable (isolated episodes with low scores).
+Mark three categories in your sheet: critical — plot or character milestones, optional — filler content, and skippable — self-contained episodes with poor ratings.

-Utilize applications to streamline your process: services like Trakt or TV Time for tracking and watchlist management;
+Leverage tools to maintain efficiency: services like Trakt or TV Time for tracking and watchlist management;

 utilize IMDb and Wikipedia episode references to get synopses and transmission sequence;